johanneshilden/libkompu/README.md

 * The Untypted Lambda (&#955;) Calculus
 * Primitive Recursiveness and Search

-*Computability theory*, also known as recursion theory, is the area of mathematics concerned with the concept of an effective procedure---a procedure that can be carried out by following specifc rules.
+*Computability theory*, also known as recursion theory, is the area of mathematics concerned with the concept of an effective procedure&mdash;a procedure that can be carried out by following specifc rules.